A CEO role is in the sights of some CIOs - we look at those who made the leap from CIO to Chief Executive Officer

 Dawn Lepore was a CIO and Vice Chairman of Technology for Charles Schwab, credited for her role in the company's successful e-commerce business.
 Lepore then became president, CEO and chair of online retailer Drugstore.com, and has worked as an interim CEO for Prosper.com for 11 months.
 Lepore has also discussed the

 steps CIOs should take to become CEOs.
+She is now the CEO of Lake Bay Partners.

 7. Antony Watson - Barclays CIO and Uphold CEO